Telesia/pop_goes_the_weasel/README.md

 Type git clone, and then paste the URL you copied earlier Press Enter to create your local clone.6.
 You can now access the repository files in your chosen IDE

+#### Deploy the Project to Heroku

+The steps are show in the CI tutorial 'Putting the Basics In Place' which I followed.
+Here is a summary of steps:

 ### Credits